Statistics

 United States

-The Centers for Disease Control and Prevention (CDC) estimates that around 1 in 44 children are diagnosed with Autism in the U.S. This prevalence has been increasing over time, with better diagnostic methods and increased awareness.
+The Centers for Disease Control and Prevention (CDC) reports that around 1 in 44 children in the U.S. are identified as Autistic.
+This number has increased over time, reflecting better diagnostic practices, wider recognition, and greater public awareness.

 Prevalence